greduan/emacs-theme-gruvbox/README.md

+NO LONGER SUPPORTED BY ME!
+Sadly I've started using an old computer of mine that can't really keep up with Emacs all that well, making it uncomfortable for me to use it.

+I am using Vim currently so if anyone wants to take the job of maintaining this repo I'll be glad to transfer the ownership to you. :)

+---

 # Gruvbox theme for Emacs

 Gruvbox is a retro groove color scheme for Emacs.
 This is a port of the Vim version originally by [Pavel Pertsev](https://github.com/morhetz) found [here](https://github.com/morhetz/gruvbox).